phalcon-orphanage/docs/en/reference/phql.rst

         echo "Name: ", $car->name, "\n";
     }

-We are only requesting some fields in the table therefore those cannot be considered an entire object.
-In this case, also returns a resulset type :doc:`Phalcon\\Mvc\\Model\\Resultset\\Simple <../api/Phalcon_Mvc_Model_Resultset_Simple>`.
+We are only requesting some fields in the table, therefore those cannot be considered an entire object, so the returned object is still a resulset of type :doc:`Phalcon\\Mvc\\Model\\Resultset\\Simple <../api/Phalcon_Mvc_Model_Resultset_Simple>`.
 However, each element is a standard object that only contain the two columns that were requested.

 These values that don't represent complete objects we call them scalars.
 PHQL allows you to query all types of scalars: fields, functions, literals, expressions, etc..: